 Arrival in Atlanta

-Upon arrival in Atlanta and after locating your luggage at the baggage claim area, proceed to the Domestic Terminal North where CDP Training Support Services representatives will be awaiting your arrival.
-They will be located in the American Airlines Baggage Claim Area at the bottom of the escalator adjacent to the Southwest Airlines check in area.
+Upon arrival in Atlanta, retrieve your luggage at the baggage claim area.
+After retrieving your luggage, proceed to the North Terminal to the Southwest Airlines check in area.
 Use the escalator to the lower level where you will find the CDP reception desk at Door LN2.
-If you require the use of an elevator, there is one located about 30 yards past the escalator on the left.
-For security purposes, please be prepared to show a government issued photo ID to the CDP Student Support Services representative.
+If you require the use of an elevator, there is one located within 30 yards of the escalator.
+Upon arrival at the CDP reception desk, show your government issued photo ID to the CDP Student Support Services representative.

 A government-issued, REAL ID Act compliant form of identification (with photograph) as required by the U.S. Department of Homeland Security is required to board CDP transportation at the airport and to gain access to the CDP campus (for further information follow this link: http://www.dhs.gov/real-id-public-faqs).
 If your government-issued photo ID does not qualify under these standards the CDP will conduct a security threat assessment prior to processing your application.